-Learning programmes are usually designed so that they can be worked on by the learners as independently as possible.
-Often they have a structure and chapters like a book, but offer the advantage that the content can be enriched by media or interactive elements such as videos, animations, links or tests.
+Learning programs are designed so that learners can work through them as independently as possible.
+Their structure often resembles that of a book due to the chapter structure.
+However, learning programmes offer the advantage that the content can be enriched by media or interactive elements such as videos, animations, links or tests.

 The creation of such learning programs can be very time-consuming, depending on the design.
-Developing a learning program yourself is therefore particularly useful if the learning content can be regarded as rather constant and a large target group for the content can be assumed.
-These criteria usually apply to basic courses in the university context.
+It therefore makes sense to develop a learning programme yourself if the learning content is rather constant and there is a large target group for the content.
+In the university context, these criteria usually apply to basic courses.

-If you want to develop digital learning modules yourself, you need authoring software.
-There is a wide range of fee-based and free authoring systems available, which are both rich in functions and easy to use.
+If you want to develop digital learning modules yourself, you will need authoring software.
+There is a wide range of authoring systems available, both free and for a fee, and they are all in the area of conflict between rich functionality and ease of use.
 In any case, it is important that the chosen authoring software creates modules in the SCORM standard to ensure that you can offer your modules via different learning platforms such as Moodle or ILIAS.

-The program eXeLearning is a free solution for everyone.
-The open source program is easy to learn and enables even inexperienced users to start with the implementation of learning modules after a short training.
+Another free solution is the program eXeLearning.
+The open source program is easy to learn and enables even people inexperienced in media production to start implementing learning modules.
 You do not need any programming knowledge.
-With eXeLearning you can structure contents clearly, integrate videos or external websites or even integrate small self-tests into your module.
+With eXeLearning you can structure content clearly, integrate videos or external websites or even small self-tests into your module.
 The learning modules created with it can be exported in SCORM 1.2, for use within a learning platform, or in HTML for distribution via a website or CD.

 With eXeLearning you work locally on your PC.
-You do not need a KIT-account and no internet access.
-For the installation you need administration rights on the corresponding PC.
-You create your learning modules independently from a learning management system.
+You do not need a KIT account or Internet access.
+You need administration rights on the respective PC for the installation.
+You create your learning modules independently of a learning management system.
 Learning modules can be exported in different formats.

-Depending on the development setting, the use of one or the other tool may be useful for you.
+Depending on the development setting, using one or the other tool may make sense for you.

 Further information about authoring tools can also be found on the pages of eteaching.org.